jorge120609/api-documentation/README.md

 # Zettle Go API Beta Documentation

-Zettle provides APIs for you to integrate Zettle Go with your services.
+Zettle provides APIs for you to integrate Zettle with your services.

 > **Note:** The API documentation is currently in the beta phase.